 However, for stores with a complex inventory and order flow, the built-in system may lack the management features to enable effective monitoring and tracking of orders.

 And that’s where Shopify inventory management apps come into play.

-Traditionally, managing inventory using the Shopify inventory management system is like working on an Excel/CSV sheet; which isn’t must interactive or efficient for the liking of business stores.
-However, you can always switch to third-party inventory management through Shopify apps to help you make the entire process of inventory management much easier and efficient.
+Traditionally, managing inventory using the Shopify inventory management system is like working on an Excel/CSV sheet; which isn’t just interactive or efficient for the liking of business stores.
+However, you can always switch to third-party inventory management through Shopify apps to help you make the entire process of inventory management much easier and more efficient.

 How do I check my inventory on Shopify?

 Now, let’s see how you can use the Shopify inventory management system most effectively to manage your store’s operations.

 To be able to view or adjust inventory levels of any particular product in your store, you will need to set up inventory tracking for the same.
 Once you set up inventory tracking for a product, you may access the history of the product for as long as 90 days.